bge-barcoding/BGEE/README.md

   ## To do ##
 - Split Snakefile into .smk files
-- Integrate gene_fetch.py into snakefile.
+- Integrate gene_fetch.py into workflow.
+- Add pre-MGE
 - Generate RO-crates.